Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

 The minimum detectable flux density can be used to estimate the minimum luminosity detection threshold based on the distance of the source $d$, which can be quantified by equivalent isotropic radiated power (EIRP) of the antenna:

-where $\delta\nu_t$ is the transmitted signal width (We assume to be $\delta\nu_t \sim 1$ Hz).
 Based on the distances and our observation configurations, the EIRP is estimated to be $\sim 10^{-3}$ W for our observations.
 We also define an Earth-directed EIRP per steradian $L_{\Omega} \equiv {\rm EIRP}/\Omega_\oplus$ as a comparative indicator for a hypothetical Earth-pointing transmitter, where

 is the solid angle corresponding to the Earth as seen from 3I/ATLAS, with $R_{\oplus}$ being the radius of Earth.
 The EIRP values and the Earth-directed EIRP values per steradian are listed in Table \ref{table:EIRP_list}.